State Taxes at a Glance – Connecticut

 Sales Taxes in Connecticut – Connecticut doesn’t have a local tax rate.
 The state rate is 6.35% (This is considered average for the country, only because there are no local sales tax rates in Connecticut).

 Property Taxes in Connecticut – the average property tax rate for residential property in the state of Connecticut is 1.76%, making it a less preferable place to own property.

 Connecticut is one of the few states that have an Estate Tax.
-Like the IRS, there is an exemption amount of $9.1 million, which is expected to match the Federal exemption amount by 2023.
-The estate tax rate ranges from 10.8%-12%.
+Like the IRS, there is an exemption amount of $10 million.
+The estate tax rate is 12%.